grandeljay/XAMPP-Virtual-Hosts/README.md

 ## Note
 If you are experiencing any issues please let me know, by creating an [issue](https://github.com/grandeljay/XAMPP-Virtual-Hosts/issues/new).
 Your feedback is very appreciated.

+## Installation
+Download the installer under [releases](https://github.com/grandeljay/XAMPP-Virtual-Hosts/releases) and follow its intructions.
+The installer will install all prerequisites.

 ## Features
 - User Friendly GUI to manage all your Virtuals Hosts
     - View Virtual Hosts